david-macmahon/SpectrogramRecipes.jl/README.md

 # Data ordering

+If the `AxisArray` being plotted has an axis whose name is recognized as a spectral name, the corresponding dimension is used as the spectral axis.
-`SpectrogramRecipes` generally assume that the first (i.e. fastest changing) axis of the spectrogram data is the spectral dimension and the second dimension is the non-spectral dimension.
-The exception to this occurs when the spectrogram data is in an `AxisArray` (see below).
+Otherwise, the first (i.e. fastest changing) axis of the spectrogram data is the spectral dimension and the second dimension is the non-spectral dimension.

-# AxisArrays

-When `spectrogram` or `spectrogram` is passed a single `AxisArray`, the axes from the `AxisArray` are used to specify the `x` and `y` values for the plot.
-If the spectrogram data is an `AxisArray` with an axis whose name is recognized as a spectral name then that axis is taken as the spectral axis.
 Currently, recognized spectral names are:

 - `:frequency`
 - `:freq`
 - `:wavelength`
 - `:wl`

-If an `AxisArray` has an axis with a recognized spectral name, that axis is treated as the spectral axis.
-Otherwise the default data ordering described above applies.
+# Tick marks

+The `xticks` and `yticks` keyword parameters can be used to specify the number of ticks along the corresponding axis.
+Both of these keyword parameters default to 2.
+The ticks are evenly spaced across the span of the axis and are labeled using values from the corresponding `AxisArray` axis, interpolated as necessary if the evenly spaced tick mark falls between two axis values.
+By default, the tick values are rounded to six digits after the decimal point.
+To round to a different number of digits, pass a tuple to `xticks` or `yticks` consisting of `(nticks, ndigits)`.

 # Unitful axes

-`SpectrogramRecipes` does not depend on `Unitful`, but you can still plot spectrogram data that is in an `AxisArray` containing `Unitful` quantities so long as you import `UnitfulRecipes` in addition to `SpectrogramRecipes`.
+`SpectrogramRecipes` does not depend on `Unitful`, but plotting spectrogram data that is in an `AxisArray` whose axes contain `Unitful` quantities is supported (and recommended!) so long as you import `UnitfulRecipes` in addition to `SpectrogramRecipes`.

 Currently no checks are done to ensure that the units of the spectral axis are appropriate for a spectral quantity (e.g. frequency or wavelength).